 Version control and documentation

-Use version control to keep track of updates and modifications to the Excel files and make sure your data analysis procedure is properly documented.
+Use version control to track updates to your Excel files.
+This helps ensure your data analysis process is well documented.

 Complex Methods for Exporting and Examining